-Two layers of recovery
+Two layers of the problem

 What the federal framework provides

-• Post-judgment enforcement mechanisms.
+- Post-judgment enforcement mechanisms.
 Procedural mechanisms under federal jurisdiction that strengthen the practical collectability of any judgment, including against assets located outside the United States.

 The qualification gate

-• Pattern.
+- Pattern.
 Whether the conduct, examined across time and across counterparties, satisfies the statute’s structural requirements for a defined pattern, rather than constituting an isolated incident.

-• Evidentiary record.
+- Evidentiary record.
 Whether the on-chain and off-chain record supports each element to the standard required at federal pleading and proof, including elements that turn on intent and on the nexus between the pattern of conduct and the injury.

-• Collectability posture.
+- Collectability posture.
 Whether the practical posture of the wrongdoer — jurisdiction, asset location, identity attribution — supports collectability of any judgment that is ultimately obtained.

 The framework is not a magic key.
 It is a narrow gate.
 The matters that pass through it can produce outcomes that no state-court action would replicate; the matters that do not pass through it should not be forced into it.